Stuart Fleetwood: International career

 Fleetwood has won several caps for the Wales under-21 side, making his debut in 2004 against Latvia U21.
 His last call up was at Hereford although manager Graham Turner criticised the Welsh FA over the handling of the call up as Hereford did not find out he would be playing for the under-21 side until Fleetwood was already travelling to join the squad and was therefore unavailable for their clash with Rochdale.
 He has also played for Wales at various other youth levels.

 On 30 October 2007, he was called up to the Wales semi-professional under-23 squad to face Italy in the European challenge trophy.

 Managerial career

 Fleetwood initially joined Gloucester City as the club's Head of Academy in March 2023, before additionally taking on the role of first team coach later that year.
 After the departure of Gloucester manager Tim Flowers and his assistant Yan Klukowski in September 2023, Fleetwood left to become manager of Southern League Premier Division South club Swindon Supermarine in his first managerial role.

 On 13 November 2025, Fleetwood was appointed manager of Melksham Town.

+On 5 March 2026, Fleetwood departed the club.